New Distribution Partnership in European Region – Acal BFi

 Step 9: Add with MCUBoot setting , and create a root for sysbuild ; Build with file mucboot.overlay & file mcuboot.conf

 9A.
-With mucboot.overlay
+To the File: mucboot.overlay

 &mx25r64 {